natecostello/van_two_point_oh/van/electrical/BMS_wiring_logic/REC_Q_BMS_Wiring_Logic.md

 This is accomplished by disabling each charging source by the BMS via its charger enable opto-coupler.
 The REC documentation describes the charger enable as open collector and open emitter, and also as an opto-coupler.
 While this could be directly connected to a single component (e.g. MPPT), because it has to control mutliple devices, this signal should drive a relay or relays that will intern signal the component.

 [These relay pcbs](https://www.amazon.com/HiLetgo-Channel-Module-Isolation-Support/dp/B00LW2H5GC?ref_=ast_sto_dp) could be used to drive the MPPT and Multiplus from the BMS charge enable opto-coupler.
-A pure opto-isolator approach could use [these boards](https://www.amazon.com/dp/B01L1OI1HC/ref=emc_b_5_t?th=1).
+A pure opto-isolator approach could use [these ICStatioin 12V boards](https://www.amazon.com/dp/B01L1OI1HC/ref=emc_b_5_t?th=1).
+Note, as sold, R1 (the input resistor) is 1K and R2 (the output resistor) is 10K.
+To use as below would want to lower R2 to about 1K.
+Alternatively, could configure for an inverted (active low) feature-in signal.

 ![currrent-plan](charge-enable-splitting.svg)
 _This is our current plan for charge-enable._